 On the other hand, numbers shared by Bendahan in Brazil do not precisely match, as la diaria fact-checked them.
 According to the 2020 annual report, out of the six cases Uruguay counted back then, one was dismissed by the claimant himself.
 That didn’t prevent its short life of 25 days from being calculated to enhance the law’s results.
 The same in 2023, when only two cases were reported, and one was voluntarily solved.
 Its briefing of 14 days was also added to the maths, reducing the average length.

 Considering judicial processes duly impacted by Uruguayan law, it took 61 days to conclude the five cases completed in 2020, while the single full one reported last year lasted 69.
 One week more, one week less, just as fast.
 Yet both periods were after judges shifted their positions on gender-based violence.
-Reports which revealed this have also shown that abiding by the amendment slowed procedures down.
-Hence speed effectively goes hand in hand with restitutions.
-The quicker it is, the less in-depth consideration, more automated, more room for error, more mothers and children torn apart.
+Reports revealing so have also shown that abiding by the amendment slowed procedures down.
+Hence speed effectively goes hand in hand with repatriations.
+The quicker it is, the less in-depth consideration, the more automated, the more room for error, the more mothers and children torn apart.

 Moreover, such efficiency in returning children is not matched by effective procedures for accessing them once they are returned.
 Months, even years of abandonment, and invisible torn-apart lives left behind.
-Same convention, same regulation, but clearly not the same priority.
+Same convention, same regulation, but not the same priority.
 In this sense, the best interests of the child end up reflecting rather the right of the left-behind parent claiming breach of custody –75% of them fathers, of whom only 6% were their children’s primary caretakers.
-To make it worse, no one knows what happens after children are sent back – a majority to their fathers, not the judges, the press, nor even mothers sometimes.
+In adition, no one knows what happens after children are sent back (a majority to their fathers), not the judges, the press, or even mothers sometimes.

 “There is no best interest of the child, only of the father”, added Tuana, who was also unaware of the judicial understanding against gender-based violence in Hague proceedings.
 “They created a perverse and perfect system, there’s no way out”.
 She concluded that Law 18.895 “must be changed.”